wavefrontHQ/docs/pages/doc/metrics_security.md

 ![screenshot of the single user restrictions](images/metrics-security-policy-retail.png)

 The image above shows how to restrict access for a user with the role `Operator`.
-Although the user is a member of the `retail` group, this user cannot access any metrics.
+The user cannot access any metrics.

 By applying the above security policy:

 * When a user who is in the `retail` group runs a query for metrics tagged with the `env=retail` point tag, access is granted.
-* A user who is assigned with the `Operator` role, despite being part of the `retail` group, cannot access any metrics at all, because Rule 2 (**Block all data**) is applied.
+* A user who is assigned with the `Operator` role cannot access any metrics at all, because Rule 2 (**Block all data**) is applied.

 ### Example: Strictly Limit Access on a Need-to-Know Basis